 You cannot predict how sensitive your teeth are until after a teeth whitening procedure.
 It can affect the dentin layer severely.
 Moreover, consult a dental expert before opting for teeth whitening.
 This way, you will get assistance with the whitening process.

 Carbamide peroxide breaks down into hydrogen peroxide, a bleaching agent.
 Bleaching the teeth consistently strips away enamel, leading to unpleasant and blotchy appearance via exposing the darker dentin.
 It is worth noting that affected enamel makes the teeth brittle and vulnerable to chipping or cracking.
 The teeth can become easy to bend and flexible due to enamel erosion.
 Protection enamel coating allows you to consume anything you want.
 On the other hand, without the coating, sensitivity increases and forces you to stop eating certain foods like ice cream.

 Discomfort & Pain

 Various patients encounter teeth pain after a few hours of a whitening session.
 It ranges from mild to intense.
 The kind of pain is usually an outcome of inflammation in the nerves of your teeth, which occurs due to:

 - Penetration of bleaching agent to the teeth nerves

 - Exposing teeth to a high temperature for an extensive period

 Pearly white teeth enhance appearance.
 However, be cautious when undergoing teeth whitening, as most of these treatments do not work with coverings such as porcelain veneers.
 The solution might affect the cover and cause discoloration.
-We suggest consulting the dental expert to protect the teeth and to avoid such unpleasant conditions.
+We suggest consulting with SoBe Dentist in Miami Beach to protect the teeth and to avoid such unpleasant conditions.